 “Good morning, my lieutenant.”

 A hatch crashed open overhead.
 “Last one in the sky is a rotten pyrefly egg!”
-Corin yelled, dangling precariously until someone - Derrain, most likely - hauled her back in with a yelp.
+Corin yelled, dangling precariously through the window until someone – Derrain, most likely – hauled her yelping back in again.

 Mhysra and Lyrai shared a look, smiled – then she hooked her ankle around his, pushed him into the wall and ran while he was still recovering.